TheGameratorT/NCPatcher/README.md

 A universal Nintendo DS code maker/patcher.

 NCPatcher is a program that modifies the executable binaries of a Nintendo DS ROM. \
-It was created because of the need to have move flexible patching features that other patchers did not have.
+It was created because of the need to have more flexible patching features that other patchers did not have.

 ## Credits
 This program was made with the help of the [Mamma Mia Team](https://github.com/MammaMiaTeam) members. \